Hello and welcome to my food illustration blog and illustrated travel journal!

 Chronicling Stories through Food and Travel Illustration

-The first series I launched on my blog is called Illustrated Middle Eastern Recipes, and it’s done in collaboration with my dear husband, who is an expert on Middle Eastern food, in addition to his native Italian cuisine.
+The first series to be launched on my blog is called Illustrated Middle Eastern Recipes, and it is done in collaboration with my dear husband, who is an expert on Middle Eastern food, in addition to his native Italian cuisine.
 Both hailing from multi-cultural roots, my hubby and I are two avid foodies and truly curious nomads, who love to explore interesting culinary cuisines and distant world cultures.
 That’s why the tagline reads: “Food Stories by a Multi-Cultural Couple.”

 This series was followed by three more main blog categories that highlight anecdotes from the 20+ countries I have been to across Europe, Asia, the Middle East and North Africa, and they are: Illustrated Travel Stories, Illustrated Women Who Can, and Illustrated Italian Recipes.

 One of the reasons I decided to create a series for each aspect of my blog is closely related to my childhood memories.
 When I was a kid, my late Grandmother used to tell me stories inspired by 1001 Arabian Nights.
 Her kid-friendly version of this legendary short-story series made me fall in love with children’s books, food narratives, and travel from an early age.

 The other reason for following the “blog series” format is linked to my professional life.
 In a previous career stint I served as managing editor of two Mediterranean publications, and I was heavily involved with the creative direction of one of those two institutions.
 I thought I’d bring some of that editorial experience into my new illustration blog by creating a Zine-like feel for you to enjoy flipping through.

 New Blog, New Logo